-Commercial Areas include concentrations of retail and service uses that are mainly located along arterials, and highways.
-As opposed to small, traditional downtown areas that are often historic and pedestrian-friendly, Commercial Areas include commercial corridors, shopping centers, and other medium and large commercial vicinities geared towards vehicular traffic.
-In addition to primary shopping destinations, this area would also be the appropriate place to locate hotels, motels, car washes, auto dealerships, I and other medium and larger scale commercial uses not primarily targeted to the residents of immediately adjacent residential areas.
+Commercial Areas include concentrations of retail and service uses that are mainly located along highways.
+As opposed to small, traditional downtown areas that are often historic and pedestrian-friendly, Commercial Areas include commercial corridors, shopping centers, and other large commercial vicinities geared towards vehicular traffic.
+In addition to primary shopping destinations, this area would also be the appropriate place to locate hotels, motels, car washes, auto dealerships, lumberyards, and other larger scale commercial uses not primarily targeted to the residents of immediately adjacent residential areas.
 These more intense uses should be located along main roads or near major intersections.
 Institutional and commercial uses may be appropriate depending on surrounding uses.
 Mixed-use buildings may also be appropriate for these areas.